 Don’t just set goals for your sales reps and expect them to blindly follow your lead and achieve them.
 Build rapport and buy-in by getting your sales team to work together to develop appropriate goals and objectives.
 The sales manager may have their eye on the bottom line, but making it a collaborative process is a definite team-builder that makes everyone feel involved in the overall sales success of the company.

-A big part of excellent sales performance is what happens after the sale is done.
+A big part of excellent sales performance is what happens after the sale is done, because this ensures your new customer feels supported and is more likely to stay loyal to your company and generate referrals.
 Make sure your new customers have a rewarding and easy onboarding experience and receive continual customer care to ensure they become loyal brand advocates.
 Create a sales environment that fosters creativity and teamwork.